Medically reviewed by Drugs.com. Last updated on Sep 2, 2021.

 Exercise and activity

 - Exercise.
 People with obesity need to get at least 150 minutes a week of moderate-intensity physical activity to prevent further weight gain or to maintain the loss of a modest amount of weight.
-To achieve more-significant weight loss, you may need to exercise 300 minutes or more a week.
 You probably will need to gradually increase the amount you exercise as your endurance and fitness improve.

 - Keep moving.
 Even though regular aerobic exercise is the most efficient way to burn calories and shed excess weight, any extra movement helps burn calories.
 Park farther from store entrances and take the stairs instead of the elevator.
 A pedometer can track how many steps you take over the course of a day.
 Many people try to reach 10,000 steps every day.
 Gradually increase the number of steps you take daily to reach that goal.

 A behavior modification program can help you make lifestyle changes and lose weight and keep it off.
 Steps to take include examining your current habits to find out what factors, stresses or situations may have contributed to your obesity.